The Best iPhone VPN Apps to use in 2021

 Surfshark offers a 7-day free trial to help you decide if this iPhone VPN suffices your requirements.
 In case it does, you can subscribe to the service, with a 30-day moneyback guarantee, similar to Nord VPN, upon unsatisfactory experience.
 There’s a dedicated kill switch, which may sway you this provider’s way if that’s a function you think will be useful on your iPhone.

 Plans: Free (7-day trial, Paid)

-We need to provide an honorable mention to Private Internet Access as well.
+We need to provide an honorable mention to Private Internet Access (PIA) as well.
 It is a good iPhone VPN and amongst the most trusted as well.
 Private Internet Access has support for P2P apps and can block ads and ad trackers.
 But the pricing is on the higher side.
 We could have easily added many more VPN apps like Cyberghost but that would only add to the confusion while diluting the “Best VPN apps” list.

 Those are some of the best iPhone VPN apps, paid as well as free, which you can use on your phone or iPad to improve your privacy and keep the device secure against certain online threats.
 Since these services are trusted and have a good reputation, you can use them without having to worry about getting your identity compromised.
 For, there are numerous VPN services free ones (in particular) that have been caught logging user information and selling them online.
 Needless to say, hoax claims full of marketing fluff to dupe users into believing that the service they are subscribing to is actually reliable and secure.